nahzidek/Niteroi-Hackathon-/README.md

 ## Data Structure

 The data is organized as follows:

-*   `Raw Data/`: This folder contains the original raw Portuguese crime data
 *   `Niteroi_original_Dados_SEOP.xlsx`: This file contains the original data in Portuguese on homicide, robbery, and theft crimes from 2021-
-*   `Cleaned Data/`: This folder contains the translated crime data
 *   `translated_sheet_final.xlsx`: This file contains the translated data in Englishon homicide, robbery, and theft crimes from 2021-2025
 *   `Shapefiles/`: This folder contains shapefiles.
 (No need to list all .shp, .sbx files individually)
     *   `Viradouro.shp`: georeferencing of the Viradouro and Caramujo areas.